imballinst/imballinst.dev/src/pages/blog/publishing-npm-package/index.md

 Hey!
 So, you want to publish your library to the NPM registry?
 Nice!
 Publishing a library to a public registry has a lot of positives and probably 0 negatives, as long as your library doesn't contain malicious code.
 The positives are as the following (this list is not exhaustive):

-- You can use your library in your projects without having to copy-paste them locally
+- You can use your library in your projects without having to copy-paste them locally.
-- You build your brand (if it's a public library) because it will be linked to your public Git repository
+- You build your brand (if it's a public library) because it will be linked to your public Git repository.
-- You can practice doing [semantic versioning](https://semver.org/) (if you plan to maintain it)
+- You can practice doing [semantic versioning](https://semver.org/) (if you plan to maintain it).

 You probably don't have to worry about having to maintain it, because you don't have an obligation to maintain it.
 It's like what they said about side projects, a lot of them are unfinished and that's okay.